 - Defining the Problem: A Statistical Overview

-- Aboriginal conditions in Canada: social, economic, health and welfare
+- Population rates, social, economic, education, health and welfare

-- Criminal justice statistics: arrest rates, crime patterns, incarceration and recidivism rates of Aboriginal people in Canada
+- Criminal justice statistics: crime patterns, arrest patterns, conditional release, incarceration and recidivism rates

 - Introduction to Theory: Nature and Requirements